Maikxx/weekly-nerd-1819/README.md

 * **Mindset**: The culture and personal flow of a person.
 This requires some tools to get to know of someone.
 * **Homo universalis**: The idea that a human can do anything he or she wants, as long as he or she wants it.
 * **Sophisticated un-making**: Look at the comparison between adding a fix and redesigning a problem.
-* **Conflict of interest**: Humans have a sedentairy lifestyle.
+* **Conflict of interest**: Humans have a sedentary lifestyle.
 The larger part of the day, humans sit to perform work.
 A sitting culture

 ## Weekly Mingles